10 Reasons You'll Love Microsoft 365

 Work from anywhere and from any device

-When you save your files to OneDrive, an Office 365 Group, or to a SharePoint site you can access them from anywhere just as easily as you can from on-campus.
+When you save your files to OneDrive, an Office 365 Team or Group, or to a SharePoint site you can access them from anywhere just as easily as you can from on-campus.
 Online apps for Outlook, Word, Excel, PowerPoint and OneNote let you work from any Web browser even if the computer does not have Microsoft Office installed.
 You can also install free mobile versions of these apps on your smartphone or tablet.

 Microsoft Office 365 works better in our environment